Our values and mission

 We must address the elephant in the room that is energy efficiency (or lack thereof) across the existing building stock throughout Europe: getting serious about installing measures to improve this – in-wall insulation and double (or triple) glazing should not even be up for discussion!
 Replacing inefficient HVAC equipment and exploring progressive technologies and applications like smart metering, community energy systems and district heating/cooling with combined heat and power could also help significantly.

-Increase diversity - With increased diversity across society comes greater diversity in thought.
+3. Increase diversity – With increased diversity across society comes greater diversity in though.

 The history of the property industry has been noted to be non-diverse and male dominated.
 Over the years, there have been significant changes in this viewpoint, however reaching the stage where the industry reflects wider society will not happen overnight.
 If the property sector wants to successfully adapt to the enormous challenges that lies ahead, it needs to become more representative of society at large.
 The UK’s second largest listed property developer has published figures revealing that median hourly pay for female staff is 42 per cent lower and bonuses 73 per cent lower in median terms.
 The present gender pay gap issue reveals the lack of female representation at the top of many property companies, four fifths of our most senior roles are occupied by men.